Guide to the Photograph Collection

 Arranged alphabetically into two groups: Individual portraits and Group portraits.

 This subseries contains oversize formal and informal portraits of Henry Cabot Lodge, Anna Cabot Mills Davis Lodge, Theodore Roosevelt, Calvin Coolidge, and other friends and political associates of Lodge.
-Includes photographs from William McKinley's last presidential address on 1 Sept.
-1901, taken by the renowned photographer Frances Benjamin Johnston, and Roosevelt's presidential inauguration on 14 Sept.
-1901.
+Includes photographs from William McKinley's last presidential address on 1 Sep.
+1901, taken by the renowned photographer Frances Benjamin Johnston, and Roosevelt's presidential inauguration.

 Photos.
 183.159-161 depict Lodge on horseback.

 See also Photo. #183.126.